-Blackout curtains and shades are most often used in bedrooms and media rooms where you want to eliminate any light from entering through the windows.
-However, most window coverings are room darkening and not truly blackout because the edge of the window covering creates a “halo effect” of light.
+Blackout curtains and blackout shades are most often used in bedrooms and media rooms where you want to eliminate any light from entering through the windows.
+However, most window covering products are room darkening and not truly blackout because the edge of the window covering creates a “halo effect” of light.
 If you want to prevent any light from entering to achieve a true blackout effect, you will need to cover the gaps to eliminate the “halo effect” from your windows by using a layered window treatment that combines blackout curtains with either roll shades, cell shades or blinds.

 Blackout Window Treatment Solutions